archangelstv/Prophecy-of-the-Archangels/README.md

 I walk ahead and and encounter the Belicamp

 He stoops close to the ground and eats
-New life has sprung fround the ground
+New life has sprung from the ground
 I am no more than twelve feet away
 He eates next to the river and paids me no mind